Progression and classification

 You can find details of when results are expected to be published, including progression and classification decisions, in the University’s Key Dates.

-If you are moving into your next year of study, a progression decision will be communicated via the EUCLID student view.
+If you are moving into your next year of study, a progression decision will be communicated via the EUCLID student view on 7th July.
 This will tell you whether you have been approved to proceed, or if we need to defer the decision pending resit assessment(s) or because we are missing information to enable us to make that decision.

 The School has taken steps to collect information from each Course Organiser (academic lead responsible for each individual course) to determine the impact of industrial action upon their course during Semester 1.
 This has allowed the School to take appropriate mitigating action where this is required on any assessment which has been impacted.
 Details of courses affected are noted below.
 If a course is not listed, this means that the course was not deemed to require any specific mitigation, as a result of the industrial action.